BnMcGn/gadgets/README.md

 #### Parameters: keywords alist &key in-list test
 Traverses a plist or lambda list, removing the specified keywords and the value that immediately follows each.
-Found key/value pairs are returned as a plist in the first value.
+Found key/value pairs are returned as a plist.
 The cleaned list is returned as the second value.

 This, or the related macro bind-extracted-keywords, is particularly useful for adding features to macros.
 It will strip out added keywords from parameter lists, allowing the remainder to be passed to the original macro processing code.